Sources of Greenhouse Gas Emissions

 Emissions and Trends

-In 2012, direct industrial greenhouse gas emissions accounted for approximately 20% of total U.S. greenhouse gas emissions, making it the third largest contributor to U.S. greenhouse gas emissions, after the Electricity and Transportation sectors.
-If both direct and indirect emissions associated with electricity use are included, industry's share of total U.S. greenhouse gas emissions in 2012 was 28%, making it the second largest contributor of greenhouse gases of any sector, just after transportation.
-Greenhouse gas emissions from industry have declined by almost 17% since 1990, while emissions from most other sectors have increased.
+In 2013, direct industrial greenhouse gas emissions accounted for approximately 21% of total U.S. greenhouse gas emissions, making it the third largest contributor to U.S. greenhouse gas emissions, after the Electricity and Transportation sectors.
+If both direct and indirect emissions associated with electricity use are included, industry's share of total U.S. greenhouse gas emissions in 2013 was 29%, making it the largest contributor of greenhouse gases of any sector.
+Greenhouse gas emissions from industry have declined by almost 12% since 1990, while emissions from most other sectors have increased.

 Greenhouse Gas Emissions from Industry

 There are a wide variety of industrial activities that cause GHG emissions, and many opportunities to reduce them.
 The table shown below provides some examples of opportunities for industry to reduce emissions.
 For a more comprehensive list, see Chapter 7 of the Contribution of Working Group III to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change.

 EPA's ENERGY STAR® program helps industries become more energy efficient.